ITW posts higher-than-expected profit, raises outlook

-(Reuters) - Illinois Tool Works Inc (ITW.N) posted better-than-expected results on Tuesday, and raised its full-year earnings forecast, citing strong sales of components to the auto industry.
+April 22 (Reuters) - Illinois Tool Works Inc posted better-than-expected results on Tuesday, and raised its full-year earnings forecast, citing strong sales of components to the auto industry.

 The Glenview, Illinois-based diversified manufacturer, which makes everything from vehicle parts to food service equipment to arc welding tools, reported a profit from continuing operations of $473 million, or $1.01 a share, up from $354 million, or 88 cents a share, in the comparable period last year.